Simplified decision making in the belief space using belief sparsification: Decision making in the belief space

-Considering a specific action, a state variable is \emph{involved} if applying the action adds a constraint (factor) on it; i.e., if $g$ or $h$, which define the relevant transition and observation models (Eq.~\ref{eq:model-trans} and \ref{eq:model-obs}), are affected by this variable.
+Considering a specific action, a state variable is \emph{involved} if applying the action adds a constraint (factor) on it; i.e., if $g$ or $h$, which define the relevant transition and observation models (which are defined in (\ref{eq:model-trans}) and (\ref{eq:model-obs})), are affected by this variable.
 Practically, in the collective Jacobian of an action, each of the columns corresponds to a state variable, and every row represents a constraint; a variable is involved if at least one of the entries in its matching column is non-zero; \emph{uninvolved} variables correspond to columns of zeros.
 For example, in a navigation scenario, the landmarks we predict to observe by taking the action (along with the current pose) are involved; variables referring to landmarks from the past, which we do not predict to observe, are uninvolved.
 An illustration of this example is given in Fig.~\ref{fig:factor-graph}.

 We emphasize that since this is a planning problem, the collective Jacobians, the objective values, and the involved variables are \emph{determined} based on our prediction for the outcome of each action.
 Further, these components can only be based on our current belief, and not the ground truth, as it is unknown.
 Thus, although a landmark we identified as uninvolved, might be observed when applying the action (e.g., if the initial belief was distant from the ground truth), this is not a concern in the planning context.
-As explained, in our formulation, the objective function (Eq.~\ref{eq:objective}) relies on the "most likely" observation.
+As explained, in our formulation, the objective function (\ref{eq:objective}) relies on the "most likely" observation.
 In other words, we consider only the single "most likely" outcome for each action.
-Theoretically, we can consider multiple probabilistic outcomes for each action, each determining its own set of involved variables; yet, this discussion is beyond the scope of this paper.
+Theoretically, we can consider multiple probabilistic outcomes for each action, each determining its own set of involved variables; as mentioned, this generalized discussion is brought by \cite{Elimelech21thesis}.